apereo/cas/cas-server-documentation/installation/Configuration-Properties.md

 Control how Spring Webflow's conversational session state should be managed by CAS, and all other webflow related settings.

-To learn more about this topic, [please review this guide](Webflow-Customization.html).
+To learn more about this topic, [please review this guide](Webflow-Customization.html) or [this guide](Webflow-Customization-Sessions.html).

 ```properties
 # cas.webflow.autoconfigure=true